sjbennett123/polarlarp/content/current_writeups/stonewood_city_pest_and_sanitation/_index.md

 outcomes: Goodwin Copperriver relays information on the rats to anyone who is interested
 number_of_cast_members: 1
-Roles: Goodwin Copperriver

 props: Rat Information Sheets
 hook: Goodwin Copperriver comes into town to relay information

 running_notes: Goodwin Copperriver has a mission from the city.
 To clear out the grain stores of the city, of which there are three.

 ---

-rumors:
- - [ANNOUNCED] There is a bounty on rats in the city, and the city will pay one silver for every rat tail harvested.